antvis/G2/site/docs/manual/core/scale.en.md

 In G2, the **scale** is a crucial abstraction for visualization: it maps abstract data to visual data, serving as the bridge between abstract data and visual data.
 If the encode determines which channels of the mark need to be visualized, then the scale determines how these channels should be visualized.

 G2 internally infers the type, domain, and range of the scale based on the data type and the type of the mark, but you can also specify the corresponding configuration.
-The scale can be configured at the Mark level:
+The scale can be configured at the mark level:

 ```js
 ({